What is a GLOB?

 Decentralized Prediction Markets

 Prediction markets (PMs) have been posited as a key application of blockchain technology and have driven much of the latter's early development.
-The worst casino-like strategies at the cost of the user can be disabled, but there are more advantages:
+There are a bunch of advantages:

 Decentralized Swaps